-To make the arbitration process more transparent, proposed Rule 12212 would codify this practice.
-The proposed rule would also clarify that before arbitrator lists are sent to the parties under Rule 12403, the parties may agree in writing to a different hearing location other than the one selected by the Director, and that the Director may change the hearing location upon motion of a party.
-NASD believes that the proposed rule will provide guidance to parties about where their arbitration will take place, which may be particularly helpful to investors who may be considering filing a claim in arbitration.
+To make the arbitration process more transparent, proposed Rule 13212 would codify this practice.
+5 The proposed rule would also clarify that before arbitrator lists are sent to the parties under Rule 13403, the parties may agree in writing to a different hearing location other than the one selected by the Director, and that the Director may change the hearing location upon motion of a party.
+NASD believes that the proposed rule will provide useful guidance to parties about where their arbitration will take place.

-Time to Answer Counterclaims and Cross Claims (Proposed Rules 12304 and 12305)
+Time to Answer Counterclaims and Cross Claims (Proposed Rules 13304 and 13305)